(click on pictures for larger versions)

 A tremendous prelim session on Friday set the stage for a workmen like performance on Saturday evening.
 In all, 28 swims earned their way back for the always highly charged atmosphere at CT Branin Natatorium.
 Twenty of the qualifiers were in the Championship heat with the remaining eight scoring in the Consolation finals.
 It was quality and depth at its best for the AquaBombers.
 The intensity in the pool was matched by the hundreds of St. X teammates, family members, friends and fans who made the trip.
 It was indeed a team effort.

 Leading the way were seniors Justin Grender and Nicholas Perara.
 Each picked up an individual win, a runner-up effort and two relay wins.
 Grender’s prelim swim (47.39) in the 100 Back was a new State and school record, bettering the 2001 performance by Jayme Cramer of 47.65.
-Grender and Perera wrap up their careers with 8 State meet wins each.
+Grender and Perera wrap up their careers with 8 & 7 State meet wins respectively.
 Quite a legacy!

 To suggest they had plenty of company would be an understatement.
 Senior diver Josh Knapke got things rolling with a 10th place finish.
 The 200 Medley Relay took over from there posting the second fastest time in State history – 1:29.97.
 Grender, Scott Sobolewski (SO), Jean-Pierre Khouzam (SO), and Alex Wade (SR) headed to the top of the podium.